dalenewman/Transformalize.Provider.Json/README.md

-A JSON provider for Transformalize.
+﻿This project is for a JSON provider for [Transformalize](https://github.com/dalenewman/Transformalize).

+Documentation will be written in the near future by AI 👌.
+For now, see [Tests](src/Test).